CivicActions/civicactions.com/src/content/team-members/zhen-kuang.md

 image: 'images/zhen-kuang.jpg'
 role: Engineering
 location: Baltimore, M.D.
 quote: "In testing, you can break the application to make it better and better.
-It’s all about making the end user happy." - Zhen
+It’s all about making the end user happy."
 social:
   - {
   name: GitHub,